hosseinoliabak/linux_notes/01_02_rhel_tutorials.md

     2 root      20   0       0      0      0 S  0.0  0.0   0:00.00 kthreadd
 </pre>

-* `zombie` processes that lost communication from parent process.
+* `zombie`: process that lost communication from parent process.
-* `us` processes by users.
+* `us`: process by users.
-* `sy` processes by the system. here we can see 100 of CPU is occupied by the system.
+* `sy`: process by the system. here we can see 100 of CPU is occupied by the system.
 * By pressing `f`, you can manage the `top` display fields and layout.
 To quit of this menu press `q`. to save the layout, use `W` then the configuration will be saved into `~/.toprc`.
 * Sending signals to processes: